helxplatform/helx-docs/installation.rst

 To launch apps, navigate to apps URL for your install i.e. ``http://34.73.96.240/apps``.

 Although an admin user has the ability to launch apps, ideally, a non-admin HeLx user should be added to Django Users and Authorized Users on the admin portal.

-Use the optional GitHub/Google OAuth setup instructions above to get a Client ID and token and use it in Django admin panel to configure social applications to enable user login.

 Adding a user and OAuth credentials in Django admin portal
 ------------------------------------------------------------